 Also, hang your comforters, bedspreads, and blankets outside in the sunlight (especially if you have wool or silk).
 The sun will kill the mites.
 The downside to this tip is that bedding can collect pollen and grass when outside.

-If you can get an item in the washing machine, you can wash them away!
+If you can get an item in the washing machine, you can get rid of allergens in the laundry.
 Remove and wash all bed linens once a week (while the zippered cover remains behind as your dust mite proof force field).

 Now, regular washing won’t eliminate dust mites and their allergens.
-The water in your “hot tub” of a washing machine would have to be 140° F to kill the dust mite and eliminate the allergen.
+The water in your washing machine would have to be 140° F to kill the dust mite and eliminate the allergen.
 Most hot water heaters are not set at temperatures this high for safety reasons.